esciencecenter-digital-skills/image-processing/Image_Processing_Collaborative_Document_day1.md

 ## 🎓🔧Evaluations

--Evaluator name (optional)| Evaluation
+Evaluations are anonymous, but you can also provide verbal feedback.

+ Evaluation | specific part or all
  -
- - Your alias | Your comments
+ - Your comments| Which session or all sessions
+ -
+ -
  -
  -
  -